DPDK/dpdk/doc/guides/sample_app_ug/flow_filtering.rst

 Compiling the Application
 -------------------------

-To compile the sample application see :doc:`compiling`.
+To compile the sample application, see :doc:`compiling`.

 The application is located in the ``flow_filtering`` sub-directory.